jrshittu/Building-A-ChatGPT-Wizard-with-Mistral-and-Panel/Building A ChatGPT Wizard with MistralAI Using Taipy.md

 # access Taipy's state management features.
 from taipy.gui import Gui, State

-context = "" #  Empty string, for storing conversational context. conversation = { # Create a dictionary to hold the current conversation
-    "Conversation": []
+context = "The following is a conversation with an MistralAI assistant.\n\nUser: Hello, who are you?\nMistralAI: I am an AI created by Mistral.
+How can I help you today? " conversation = {
+    "Conversation": ["Hello", "Hi there!
+What would you like to talk about today?"]
 }
-current_user_message = "" # Create an empty to capture user input.
+current_user_message = ""
+past_conversations = []
+selected_conv = None
+selected_row = [1]

-# Sets initial values for state variables using Taipy's State.
+# set initial values for state variables.
 def on_init(state: State) -> None:
-    state.context = ""
-    state.conversation = {
+    state.context = "The following is a conversation with an MistralAI assistant.\n\nUser: Hello, who are you?\nMistralAI: I am an AI created by Mistral.
+How can I help you today? " state.conversation = {
         "Conversation": ["Hello", "Hi there!
 What would you like to talk about today?"]
     }